Rajkumar-Aute/Rajkumar-Aute/readme.md

 Automate Java and Angular Application build and deploy using GitHub Actions, GitHub, Jenkins, Bitbucket.
 Automate Kubernetes application deployment using Argo CD, Argo HPA.
 Implemented security aspects, using SAST tool - Fortify and GitHub Advance Security and DAST/IAST tool - Contrast Security.
+Sole responsible for Production Deployments and Good in fixing issues in Production environment.
+Well verst with Production applications deployment process.
 Build and automate Azure Kubernetes Service infra for Data analytics platform.
 AKS Cluster setup using Terraform and Azure DevOps.